 Let’s focus again on the Abbey of Egmond.

-The remains of the killed counts of Holland were kept in the Abbey of Saint Odulphus, and there the battle against William IV was remembered every year until 1527.
+After the battle, the Frisians prayed to Virgin Mary, the Lady of Distress, at the Abbey of Saint Odulphus in Stavoren.
+Devotion to Mary was widespread among Frisians, especially in district Westergo, and its popularity had its origin in warding off external powers threatening the Frisian Freedom.
+The collective adoration of Mary, patron and the queen of heaven, appealed to an already emerging collective identity of being Frisian, the concept of tota-Frisia (Mulder-Bakker & Van Beek 2021).
+Mary was the symbol of the strive for independence.
+The remains of the killed counts of Holland were kept in the Abbey of Saint Odulphus, and at this abbey the battle against William IV was remembered every year until 1527.
 That year, Charles V removed the remains of the counts from the abbey to end the yearly commemoration.
 Only in 1945 the tradition was resumed, now at the cliffs of Warns.

 The so-called Friso-Hollandic Wars lasted well into the sixteenth century.
 In the year 1515 the Abbey of Egmond was affected by these wars, although modestly.
 A Habsburgian gang of mercenaries called the Zwarte Hoop ‘black heap’ had sacked and ravaged province Friesland for a while, as they were paid and instructed to do.
 But then they bite the hand that had fed them.
 In this year the Zwarte Hoop sacked the city of Alkmaar in Holland whilst, in the words of none other than philosopher and humanist Erasmus:

 “This gang had been fighting for us against the Frisians only recently!”Erasmus